HomeSpecialties › Orthopaedic Surgery

 Selection criteria & how to apply

-Selection is national — run by the AOA under RACS SET as the 'AOA 21' program — and applicants are allocated to a training region.
-The AOA changed its selection model after the 2025 intake, so it's worth being current: for the 2027 intake the ranking score is built from just two weighted tools — a semi-structured interview (60%) and a verbal referee report (40%) — while a structured CV (minimum 6 points) and an Orthopaedic MCQ test combined with a departmental referee report act as pass/fail-style gates to reach the interview.
-(The older 2025-intake model scored a situational judgement test at 30%, the interview at 40% and referee reports at 30%; the MCQ test replaced the situational judgement test from the 2026 intake.)
-Separately, a GSSE pass, a state-licensed Radiation Safety Course and ≥26 weeks of orthopaedic experience at PGY3+ are eligibility gates that must be met before you can be assessed at all.
+Selection is national — run by the AOA under RACS SET as the 'AOA 21' program — with applicants allocated to a training region.
+The model changed after the 2025 intake: for the 2027 intake the ranking score is just two weighted tools — a semi-structured interview (60%) and a verbal referee report (40%) — while a structured CV (minimum 6 points) and an Orthopaedic MCQ test combined with a departmental referee report act as pass/fail gates to reach the interview.
+(The older 2025 model scored an SJT 30%, interview 40%, referees 30%; the MCQ replaced the SJT from 2026.)
+Separately, a GSSE pass, a state-licensed Radiation Safety Course and ≥26 weeks of orthopaedic experience at PGY3+ are eligibility gates.
 The scored steps, with their published 2027-intake weightings:

 Semi-structured interview60%